ydahal1/ydahal1/jokes.md

-what happens when you cross a sheep with a kangaroo ?
-A woolly jumper!
+I made a belt out of watches once...
+It was a waist of time.

 [
-Sun Dec 28 00:34:46 UTC 2025
+Mon Dec 29 00:33:32 UTC 2025
  ]